Eflorscuk/Eflorscuk/README.md

 <br>
 <br>

-I am a developer and work with Javascript and its technologies.
-I work with client side and server side, however, I prefer to work with backend using node.
-Today, I am experimenting with Bun too.
+I've been a web developer since 2018, with experience in several development languages ​​such as PHP, Javascript, Python, and currently, I want to improve my skills in the Ruby on Rails stack and work with this framework.
+I prefer backend development, although I have experience in frontend with Vue, React, Bootstrap, jQuery, etc.

 I have worked in companies in the most diverse sectors, for example: Financial sector, Photography Service Subscription, Car Rental and Public Security.